ssk4988/Coding/README.md

 # About
-This is a repository for all of my competitive programming solutions and related files.
+This is a repository for all of my competitive programming solutions and related files, representing over 3 years of work.
 The majority of solutions are in C++, but there are some Java soltuions and even fewer Python solutions.

 ## Sections